Basic offspring number and robust feedback design for the biological control of vectors by sterile insect release technique: INTRODUCTION

 \section{INTRODUCTION}

 Controlling mosquitoes that transmit established or potentially (re)emerging diseases, such as {\em Aedes aegypti} and {\em Aedes albopictus}, vectors of dengue, chikungunya and Zika; and controlling pests that threaten agriculture, such as the Mediterranean fly ({\em Ceratitis capitata}) or the oriental fly ({\em Bactrocera dorsalis}), which oviposit under the skin surface of their host fruits and damage the harvest, is likely to become even more necessary in the future, including in the temperate zones of the world, due to global climate changes.
 Control through insecticides is now used with reluctance, due to impact on biodiversity and resistance-induced reduced efficiency.
-Alternative methods include biological control, which uses beneficial insects or pathogens that they transport to control unwanted insects, weeds, or diseases, and usually target specific species of interest, without harming other organisms.
+Alternative methods include biological control, which uses beneficial insects or pathogens that they transport to control unwanted insects, weeds, or diseases, and usually target specific species, without harming others.

-The method we are interested in here is the Sterile Insect Technique~(SIT)~\cite{Hendrichs:2009aa,Alphey:2010aa}, involving the release of males previously sterilized (usually by irradiation, or by an alternative technique like the genetic RIDL technique or the use of Wolbachia-infected males).
-Sustained releases on an area-wide basis may succeed in reducing the proportion of fertile matings in the wild population, thus resulting in decline.
-Designing practically successful release campaigns on a large scale for a limited cost is still a source of some important questions.
+The method we are interested in here is the Sterile Insect Technique~(SIT)~\cite{Hendrichs:2009aa,Alphey:2010aa}, involving release of males previously sterilized (usually by irradiation, or by an alternative technique like the genetic RIDL technique or the use of Wolbachia-infected males).
+The females inseminated by these males do not produce viable eggs, so that sustained releases on an area-wide basis may succeed in reducing the wild population.
+Designing practically successful release campaigns on a large scale for limited cost is still a source of important questions.
 In this paper, we are interested in the implementation of SIT on {\em Aedes} mosquitoes by feedback control.